 A file ending in *.bib will download to your computer.

 Log in with your campus credentials

 Select Menu > My Profile > Tools > Import Publications or type “Import” in the navigation search bar:

 Use the Browse button to locate the .bib file you downloaded from Google Scholar

 Select the BibTeX option

 Note: It may take several minutes for the system to process the file you've just uploaded.
 Please be patient and do not close your browser window.

 Verify your imported publications

-- You should also check the Relationships column.
-If any of the imported items were not authored by you, uncheck the Relationships boxes, as appropriate.
+Also check the Relationships column for any items which were not authored by you: Untick the Relationships boxes, as appropriate.